 It’s a jungle course, so be prepared to lose your balls.
 If you hit in the rough, don’t bother going in after it.
 Just take a drop and call it a day.
 I once had a monkey come out and steal my ball from the fairway… even a good shot isn’t safe.

 And don’t try to drive up in the middle of the day for a round.
 The heat and humidity in this area will turn golf into an endurance sport.
 You need to spend the night and get an AM tee time.
 Below is one of my favorite views in Panama… the steam coming up off of the jungle floor as it heats up in the AM.

 I hope you’ve enjoyed my musings on the best hotels in Panama City.
 It’s been a walk down memory lane for me and a joy to write.

 Panama is a great place to do business.
-If you have questions on their visa programs, how to incorporate and open a bank account, or need help to structure your business most effectively, drop me a line at email@example.com.
-I’ll connect with the best and most experienced people in the city.
+If you have questions on their visa programs, how to incorporate and open a bank account, or need help to structure your business most effectively, contact our office HERE and we would be happy to chat with you.